 Ramp up your UX with these starter wireframe templates

-At the start of a project, we usually need to make wireframes in some form or another.
+At the start of a project, we usually need to make wireframes, in some form or another.
 What this entails depends on the project.
-Sometimes simple pencil or whiteboard sketches are all that are needed.
+Sometimes all that's needed is a simple pencil or whiteboard sketch.
 However, larger, more complex projects often require a high-fidelity deck with annotations.
-To save time and have consistency across our organization, we have created a number of templates.If your looking to simplify your own processes, we’re here to make it easy for you!
+To save time and have consistency across our organization, we've created a number of templates.If your looking to simplify your own processes, we’re here to make it easy for you!
 In this post, you will find an assortment of starter wireframe templates.
-Prior to using these templates, following are a few things to keep in mind.
+But before you jump in, here are a few things to keep in mind.

-It is important to understand what will be needed for your project.
-Here at Devbridge Group, when we are doing a rapid prototype, we almost always keep wireframes extremely low fidelity.
-Since the sole purpose of these wireframes/sketches are to explore the general concept and user flows, it is most effective to work quickly and not get caught up in aesthetics.
+First, it's important to understand what you need for your project.
+Here at Devbridge Group, when we're doing a rapid prototype, we almost always keep our wireframes simple.
+Since the sole purpose of these wireframes and sketches is to explore the general concept and user flows, it's most effective to work quickly and not get caught up in aesthetics.
 In this scenario, rough sketches are sufficient.
 A lot of times we see designers spend hours on end making “pretty” wireframes that are never going to be put in front of anybody else besides the person who created them.

 Yet, even high-fidelity wireframes should not be overdesigned.
 We find it best to stick to a gray-tone color scale, and refrain from incorporating branding.
 Time is better spent on ideating, establishing hierarchy, and keeping production lean.
 Leave the intricate pixel pushing for the UI project stage.

 It is important to note, however, that if the fidelity is too high it can actually cause confusion.
 We have made this mistake in the past and the question we received was, “Why are the designs all gray and black!?”
-Be sure to educate the client as to the purpose of wireframes, and what type of feedback they should be giving at this stage of the process.
-The architectural blueprint analogy usually works very well.
+Be sure to inform the client on the purpose of wireframes, and what type of feedback is ideal at this stage of the process.
+The architectural blueprint analogy usually works well.

 This download includes templates for iPad, Desktop, iPhone 5 and iPhone 6.
-You’ll find these different templates in the Pages section of the sketch document.
+You’ll find these different templates in the 'Pages' section of the sketch document.
 Each template is also set up with a common grid structure.
-Control L will toggle your grids on and off.
+Control+L will toggle your grids on and off.
 There are also document title and section title screens.
-When you are ready, select “Export Artboards to PDF” (shown below), and you have a document that is presentation ready.
+When you're ready, select 'Export Artboards to PDF' (shown below), and you have a document that's presentation-ready.